A nonautonomous epidemic model with general incidence and isolation

 \section{Asymptotically autonomous model}

 In this section we are going to consider the asymptotically autonomous SIQR model.
-That is, additionally to the assumptions on Theorem~\ref{teo:Main}, we are going to assume for system~\eqref{eq:ProblemaPrincipal} that there is a continuous function $\phi_0$ such that
+That is, in addition to the assumptions on Theorem~\ref{teo:Main}, we are going to assume for system~\eqref{eq:ProblemaPrincipal} that there is a continuous function $\phi_0$ such that

 for each $(S,R,Q,I) \in \R^4$ and that the time-dependent parameters are asymptotically constant: $\beta(t) \to \beta$, $\Lambda(t) \to \Lambda$, $d(t)\to d$, $\gamma(t) \to \gamma$, $\sigma(t) \to \sigma$, $\alpha_1(t) \to \alpha_1$, $\alpha_2(t) \to \alpha_2$ and $\epsilon(t) \to \epsilon$ as $t \to +\infty$.
 Denoting by $F(t,S,R,Q,I)$ the right hand side of~\eqref{eq:ProblemaPrincipal} and by $F_0(S,R,Q,I)$ the right hand side of the limiting system, that is of~\eqref{eq:autonomo}, we also need to assume that